Uniformizing Gromov hyperbolic spaces with Busemann functions: Uniformizing the hyperbolic filling

-This completes the proof of Theorem \ref{filling theorem} aside from the final assertion in the case $\e = -\log a$.
-We conclude the paper by proving that in the case $\e = -\log a$ the identification of $\p_{\e} X$ with $\bar{Z}$ given by the combination of Lemma \ref{boundary identification} and Proposition \ref{identify boundary} is actually biLipschitz, which completes the proof of Theorem \ref{filling theorem}.
+This completes the proof of Theorem \ref{filling theorem} aside from the final assertion regarding the identification of $\p X_{\rho}$ with $\bar{Z}$ given by the combination of Lemma \ref{boundary identification} and Proposition \ref{identify boundary} is biLipschitz.
+This is shown below.